 - On Gimme A Break, Chief Kiniski was on a stakeout and his partner drank from the thermos of coffee he brought (which was made by one of the daughters).
 He asked if it was supposed to be coffee.
 Kiniski looks at it and says "I think so.
 Turpentine doesn't have grounds in it."

 - Neelix liked to experiment with coffee in Star Trek: Voyager.
 One first-season episode has him invent a glutinous "better-than-coffee substitute" that drives Janeway to redouble her search for energy supplies.
 During the "Year of Hell," he tries again with a concoction made of ration cubes.

-It is offensive.
+Seven: It is offensive.
 Fortunately, taste is irrelevant.